-Fact Check: Is Brexit to blame for Britain's food shortages?
+Fact check: Is Brexit to blame for Britain's food shortages?

 When will the shelves fill up again?

-According to the growers and experts that spoke to Euronews, the situation might take a couple more weeks to resolve depending on various factors.
+According to the growers and experts we spoke to, the situation might take a couple more weeks to resolve depending on various factors.

 “It depends on how badly the crops have been affected.
 Bad weather at the wrong time can be pretty disastrous,” Ward added.